-- Refer to Figures 11a and 11b, for typical burner wiring, showing cad cell primary controls.
+- Refer to Figures 18 & 19, Page 14, for typical burner wiring, showing cad cell primary controls.
 Burner wiring may vary, depending on primary control actually used. - Refer to the appliance manufacturer's wiring diagram prior to connecting the burner wiring.
 All wiring must be in accordance with the latest revision of National Electric Code NFPA 70 and all local codes and regulations.
 In Canada, all wiring is to be in accordance with the Canadian Electrical Code, Part 1.

-The 7505 primary control with valve-on delay (prepurge) and burner motor-off delay (postpurge) requires a constant 120 volts AC power source supplied to the BLACK wire on the control.
+The 7505 primary control with valve-on delay (pretime) and burner motor-off delay (post-time) requires a constant 120 volts AC power source supplied to the BLACK wire on the control.
 The RED wire goes to the appliance limit circuit.
 Please note that other control manufacturers may use different wire colors for power and limit connections.

-Special wiring required with covered burners
+Special wiring required for burners with covers